Townships of Myanmar

 Townships (မြို့နယ်, Mrui.nay; [mjo̰nɛ̀]) are the third-level administrative divisions of Myanmar.
-They are the sub-divisions of the Districts of Myanmar.
+They are the sub-divisions of the districts of Myanmar.
 According to the Myanmar Information Management Unit (MIMU), as of December 2015, there are 330 townships in Myanmar.

-Townships are the basic administrative unit of local governance and are the only type of administrative division that covers the entirety of Myanmar.
-A Township is administered by a Township Administrator, a civil servant appointed through the General Administration Department (GAD) of the Ministry of Home Affairs (MOHA).
-The Minister of Home Affairs is to be appointed by the military according to the 2008 constitution.
-Townships are supervised by Districts.
+Townships are the basic administrative unit of local governance and are the only type of administrative division that cover all of Myanmar.
+A township is administered by a township administrator, a civil servant appointed through the General Administration Department (GAD) of the Ministry of Home Affairs (MOHA).
+The minister of home affairs is to be appointed by the military according to the 2008 constitution.
+Townships are supervised by districts.

-Here is a list of townships of Myanmar by state/region and district:
+Here is a list of townships of Myanmar by region/state and district: